-A5.
+- A5.
 Of particular importance in promoting an internal culture based on quality is the need for the firm's leadership to recognize that the firm's business strategy is subject to the overriding requirement for the firm to achieve quality in all the engagements that the firm performs.
-Promoting such an internal culture may be achieved by addressing matters such as the following:

-- (a) establishment of policies and procedures that address performance evaluation, compensation, and promotion (including incentive systems) with regard to its personnel, in order to demonstrate the firm's overriding commitment to quality; - (b) assignment of management responsibilities so that commercial considerations do not override the quality of work performed; and - (c) provision of sufficient resources for the development, documentation and support of its quality control policies and procedures.
-[ISSUE J.2: Review of Elevated Material] - A6.
+Promoting such an internal culture includes: - (a) establishment of policies and procedures that address performance evaluation, compensation, and promotion (including incentive systems) with regard to its personnel, in order to demonstrate the firm's overriding commitment to quality; - (b) assignment of management responsibilities so that commercial considerations do not override the quality of work performed; and - (c) provision of sufficient resources for the development, documentation and support of its quality control policies and procedures.

+Assigning Operational Responsibility for the Firm's System of Quality Control (Ref: Para.
+19)

+A6.
 Sufficient and appropriate experience and ability enables the person or persons responsible for the firm's quality control system to identify and understand quality control issues and to develop appropriate policies and procedures.
 Necessary authority enables the person or persons to implement those policies and procedures.